 Video resolution: 1920x1080 w/ audio

-Video quality has always been a strength of the Spec Ops.
+Video quality has always been a strength of the Recon Force.
 This hasn't changed.
 You will find the videos to be fluid, crisp and colorful.
-These are the best videos we have seen from a no glow IR camera outside of the Reconyx XR6 ($599).
+These are the best videos we have seen from a red glow IR camera.
 Night videos self-adjust to the distance the animal is from the camera.
 This eliminates white out and keeps exposure consistent.
-Hardcore trailcam video lovers are going to love the Spec Ops Extreme.
+Hardcore trailcam video lovers are going to love the Recon Force Extreme.

 Audio is better than in the past.
 Still not top notch audio, but a welcome improvement.

 In the past, many people get confused with the megapixel rating trail camera manufacturers advertise.
 Companies inflate the mpxl rating to attract eyes to their products.
 They do this through interpolation, which digitally adds megapixels to a photo without actually improving the picture.

 The best way to judge picture quality is to look at actual pictures.
 You will notice this the most when you zoom in on a full-size image that a camera has taken.
 The details of the photo will appear hazy or even digitized.
 This is normal, and to be expected.

 Picture & Video Resting Power (on): 2.08 mW